cj-mills/christianjmills/_posts/2020-10-25-Barracuda-PoseNet-Tutorial-2.md

 To prepare the image for the model, we need to first create a new `Texture2D` using the `inputTexture`.
 We don't want to alter the `inputTexture` directly.

-**Old**

-We'll create a new method called `ToTexture2D` to handle this.
-This method will take in a RenderTexture and return a Texture2D.
-The method will copy the data from the `RenderTexture` without needing to download it from the GPU.
-This is more efficient than downloading the data to the CPU and then sending back to the GPU.

-**New**

 We can use the `Graphics.CopyTexture()` method to copy the data from the `RenderTexture` on the GPU.
-This is more efficient than downloading the data to the CPU and then sending it to the GPU.
+This is more efficient than downloading the data to the CPU.